diodechain/diode-docs/content/docs/Using/linked-devices.md

 weight: 211
 draft: false
 ---
-When you sign up for Diode Drive, you create an Account Name.
+When you sign up for Diode Collab, you create an Account Name.
 The Account Name is globally unique and can be used by others to invite you to collaborate in a Zone or to start a chat with you (if you have a shared Zone).

-As of Diode Drive 1.4.0 (January 2022), your Account can be used on multiple devices (e.g. phone and computer).
+As of Diode Collab 1.4.0 (January 2022), your Account can be used on multiple devices (e.g. phone and computer).
 Devices that you use for your Account are called "Linked Devices."

 **How To Add and Manage:**